mkchoi212/fac/README.md

 </p>
 <br>

-I never really liked any of the `mergetools` out there so I made a simple program that does simple things… in a simple fashion.
+I never really liked any of the `mergetools` out there so I made a program that is somewhat easy to use.

 ![](./assets/overview.png)